(240) 621-2679 beasley@thet10group.com

 We help teams work together better through facilitation, process design, and skill-building.
 This includes proactive work with functional teams that want to improve collaboration and reactive work with dysfunctional teams that are stuck in patterns preventing progress.

 For teams that work together regularly, we facilitate discussions about how they collaborate and where friction emerges.
 We help them design working agreements and processes that account for how they actually operate rather than idealized teamwork that ignores real constraints.
-For teams in crisis, we diagnose what’s actually wrong – often the surface problem isn’t the real issue – and facilitate discussions to address underlying dysfunction.

 WHO NEEDS THIS SUPPORT